Why Do Fragrance Oils Form Crystals?

 1. Store Oils at a Stable, Moderate Temperature

-• Ideal storage temperature is around 60°F to 75°F (15°C to 24°C).
+Ideal storage temperature is approximately 60°F to 75°F, or 15°C to 24°C.

 2. Seal Bottles Tightly

-3. Avoid Frequent Temperature Swings
+3. Avoid Frequent Temperature Changes

 Proper Storage and Shelf Life of Fragrance Oils